LoyolaChicagoBooks/operatingsystems/source/index.rst

 =========================================================

 You have reached the home of Operating Systems (COMP 374-410) at Loyola University Chicago in the Computer Science Department.
-This course is normally taught by Joe Kaylor or George K. Thiruvathukal.
+This course is normally taught by Sarah Kaylor or George K. Thiruvathukal.

 Table of Contents